 Rills are initial stage in channel erosion which undergoes systematic transformation into gullies.
-Rill erosion is defined as erosion in numerous small channels that are uniformly distributed across a slope and can be obliterated by tillage (Hutchinson & Pritchard, 2002).
-In these and several other areas, gully erosion is a serious threat to economic development of the localities involved.
+Rill erosion is 30 defined as erosion in numerous small channels that are uniformly distributed across a slope and can be obliterated 31 by tillage ??Hutchinson & Pritchard, 2002).
+In these and several other areas, gully erosion is a serious threat 32 to economic development of the localities involved.
 Gullies are relentless destroyers of arable land.
-They cut up fields, agricultural lands and sometimes-entire village into small, odd-shaped parcels and restrict the free movement of farmers and animals.
-They are a menace to livestock as animal frequency fall in and are unable to escape.
+They cut 33 up fields, agricultural lands and sometimes-entire village into small, odd-shaped parcels and restrict the free 34 35 movement of farmers and animals.
+They are a menace to livestock as animal frequency fall in and are unable 36 to escape.
 Gullies also threaten village roads, buildings and other structures.
-In Akwalbom State, for instance gullies have claimed two lives and several buildings in Obotme area (Udosen, 1991), more than 20 houses and a stadium complex have been destroyed by a 1km long gully system that was initiated along Eka Street in Uyo area (Armon, 1984).
+In AkwaIbom State, for instance 37 gullies have claimed two lives and several buildings in Obotme area ??Udosen, 1991), more than 20 houses and a stadium complex have been destroyed by a 1km long gully system that was initiated along Eka Street in Uyo 38 area (Armon, 1984).
 Currently, gullies are eroding deeply into the major Onitsha-Owerri Road near Onitsha.

-According to Fubara (1988), about 16,668km2 or 22.8 percent of the total land surface in eastern Nigeria is affected by severe forms of gully erosion.
-Available records also show that in all the south eastern states except the former Rivers State, about 25,000 hectares of land are lost annually to fluvial erosion, especially by gullying.
-In addition, the topsoil which contains significant proportion of soil nutrient and organic matter are being washed away at alarming rates by the invidious process of sheet erosion.
-As the stabilization of gullies is the most expensive of all erosion control works as the checking and elimination of gullies often requires.
-Extensive earth moving and construction of dams and/or other measures, it is vital to prevent gullies from developing and this can be done through the identification of critical factors for gully initiation and sometimes general lack of information on drainage basin parameters is a failure that has contributed to the significant lack of success in solving erosion parameters in the region.
+39 According to Fubara (1988), about 16,668km 2 or 22.8 percent of the total land surface in eastern Nigeria 40 is affected by severe forms of gully erosion.
+Available records also show that in all the south eastern states 41 being washed away at alarming rates by the invidious process of sheet erosion.
+As the stabilization of gullies is 44 the most expensive of all erosion control works as the checking and elimination of gullies often requires.
+Extensive 45 earth moving and construction of dams and/or other measures, it is vital to prevent gullies from developing and 46 47 this can be done through the identification of critical factors for gully initiation and sometimes general lack of information on drainage basin parameters is a failure that has contributed to the significant lack of success in 48 49 solving erosion parameters in the region.